UBC-STAT/stat-545-guidebook/README.md

-# Classroom
-Content for running instances of STAT 545/547M at UBC
+Pre-2018 of the year-specific content of STAT 545/547.